-R14.
+- \Custom parts, generally from this year only.
 FABRICATED ITEMS created before Kickoff are not permitted.
-Exceptions are:

-- A. OPERATOR CONSOLE, - B. BUMPERS (a protective assembly designed to attach to the exterior of the ROBOT and constructed as specified in BUMPER Rules), - C. battery assemblies as described in R5-B, - D. FABRICATED ITEMS consisting of one COTS electrical device (e.g. a motor or motor controller) and attached COMPONENTS associated with any of the following modifications: - i. wires modified to facilitate connection to a ROBOT (including removal of existing connectors) - ii. connectors and any materials to secure and insulate those connectors added (Note: passive PCBs such as those used to adapt motor terminals to connectors are considered connectors) - iii. motor shafts modified and/or gears, pulleys, or sprockets added - iv. motors modified with a filtering capacitor as described in the Blue Box below R56 - E. COTS items with any of the following modifications: - i.
-Non-functional decoration or labeling - ii.
-Assembly of COTS items per manufacturer specs, unless the result constitutes a MAJOR MECHANISM as defined in I1 - iii.
-Work that could be reasonably accomplished in fewer than 30 minutes with the use of handheld tools (e.g. drilling a small number of holes in a COTS part)
+Exceptions are: - A. OPERATOR CONSOLE, - B. BUMPERS, - C. battery assemblies as described in R103-B, - D. FABRICATED ITEMS consisting of 1 COTS electrical device (e.g. a motor or motor controller) and attached COMPONENTS associated with any of the following modifications: - a. wires modified to facilitate connection to a ROBOT (including removal of existing connectors), - connectors and any materials to secure and insulate those connectors added (note: passive PCBs such as those used to adapt motor terminals to connectors are considered connectors), - c. motor shafts modified and/or gears, pulleys, or sprockets added, and - d. motors modified with a filtering capacitor as described in the blue box below R625. - E. COTS items with any of the following modifications: - a. non-functional decoration or labeling, - assembly of COTS items per manufacturer specs, unless the result constitutes a MAJOR MECHANISM as defined in I101, and - c. work that could be reasonably accomplished in fewer than 30 minutes with the use of handheld tools (e.g. drilling a small number of holes in a COTS part).

-Please note that this means FABRICATED ITEMS from ROBOTS entered in previous FIRST competitions may not be used on ROBOTS in the 2020 FIRST Robotics Competition (other than those allowed per R14-B through -E).
-Before the formal start of the Build Season, teams are encouraged to think as much as they please about their ROBOTS.
+Please note that this means FABRICATED ITEMS from ROBOTS entered in previous FIRST competitions may not be used on ROBOTS in the RAPID REACT FIRST Robotics Competition (other than those allowed per R302-B through -E. Before the formal start of the build season, teams are encouraged to think as much as they please about their ROBOTS.
 They may develop prototypes, create proof-of-concept models, and conduct design exercises.
 Teams may gather all the raw stock materials and COTS COMPONENTS they want.

-Parts with precision machined (mill, CNC, etc.) features may still meet R14-E part iii if functionally equivalent features could reasonably be made within the restrictions specified.
+Parts with precision machined (mill, CNC, etc.) features may still meet part E.c of this rule if functionally equivalent features could reasonably be made within the restrictions specified.

-Example 1: A team designs and builds a two-speed shifting transmission during the fall as a training exercise.
+Example 1: A team designs and builds a 2-speed shifting transmission during the fall as a training exercise.
 After Kickoff, they utilize all the design principles they learned in the fall to design their ROBOT.
-To optimize the transmission design for their ROBOT, they change the transmission gear ratios and reduce the size, and build two new transmissions, and place them on the ROBOT.
+To optimize the transmission design for their ROBOT, they change the transmission gear ratios and reduce the size, and build 2 new transmissions, and place them on the ROBOT.
 All parts of this process are permitted activities.

-Example 2: A team re-uses a 2020-legal motor from a previous ROBOT which has had connectors added to the wires.
+Example 2: A team re-uses a RAPID REACT-legal motor from a previous ROBOT which has had connectors added to the wires.
 This is permitted, per exception D, because the motor is a COTS electrical COMPONENT.

 Example 3: A team re-uses a piece of aluminum tubing from a previous ROBOT which has a precision machined bearing hole in it.
 On the current ROBOT, the bearing hole is not used.
-As the only function of the hole on the current ROBOT is material removal, which does not require precise tolerancing, a functionally equivalent hole could be made with a hand drill in under 30 minutes and the part is permitted per R14-E iii.
+As the only function of the hole on the current ROBOT is material removal, which does not require precise tolerancing, a functionally equivalent hole could be made with a hand drill in under 30 minutes and the part is permitted per part E.c.

-R15.
-Software and mechanical/electrical designs created before Kickoff are only permitted if the source files (complete information sufficient to produce the design) are available publicly prior to Kickoff.
+R303 \Create new designs and software, unless they're public.
+ROBOT software and designs created before Kickoff are only permitted if the source files (complete information sufficient to produce the design) are available publicly prior to Kickoff.